 Conclusion

 Ashwagandha seeds or root cuttings are the best places to start if you want to grow the herb.
 Online shops and health food stores both sell ashwagandha seeds.
 When you have ashwagandha seeds or cuttings, plant them in a sunny area with well-drained soil.
-Ashwagandha plants should be given frequent irrigation and a monthly application of all-purpose fertilizer.
 When ashwagandha plants have been growing for at least six months, they are ready for harvest.